nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 ##### CSS

 Yes BOOTSTRAP CAN BE USED!!
-Import Bootstrap to Spring MVC:
+Import Bootstrap to Spring MVC: TBD

 Resource: [Bootstrap CSS in Spring MVC on StackOverflow](https://stackoverflow.com/questions/22693452/bootstrap-with-spring-mvc)